Nicotye Samayualie: Early life

 Samayualie was born in 1983 in Cape Dorset, Northwest Territories, also known as Kinngait, Nunavut.
 Her parents are Kudluajuk Ashoona and Johnny Tunnillie Samayualie.
 Her sister Padloo Samayualie is also an artist.
-She is the cousin of artist Annie Pootoogook (1969-2016).
-Her grandmother, Keeleemeeoomee Samayualie (1919-1983), was also a graphic artist.
+She is the cousin of artist Annie Pootoogook (1969–2016).
+Her grandmother, Keeleemeeoomee Samayualie (1919–1983), was also a graphic artist.

 Art career

 Samayualie began developing her artistic practice in her early twenties.
 She is particularly interested in Cape Dorset landscapes and in mundane day-to-day objects such as buttons, pantry shelves, and camping equipment.

-Her work has been displayed by public galleries including the Art Gallery of Ontario (Toronto, ON) and the National Gallery of Canada (Ottawa, ON).
+Her work has been displayed by public galleries including the Art Gallery of Ontario (Toronto, Ontario) and the National Gallery of Canada (Ottawa, Ontario).
 Her first group show was "A New Perspective" at Feheley Fine Arts in Toronto, Ontario in 2011, and she had her first solo exhibition, "Nicotye Samayualie," in February 2015, also at Feheley Fine Arts.

 In 2014, she was an invited artist at the Great Northern Arts Festival in Inuvik.
 In 2016, she was selected for a residency at the Banff Centre as part of the TD Bank's Cape Dorset North-South artist exchange program.